-Workers of any occupation purchase disability insurance in order to provide guaranteed income during difficult times.
-Typically, DI insurance will replace a portion of the lost income depending on profession and income.
+Consumers purchase disability insurance in order to provide guaranteed income during for themselves and their loved ones during times of need.
+Disability insurance can replace a significant portion of lost income for all types of workers.

 The income stream will be subject to an elimination period, say 30 days, which is also chosen by the insured.
 Disability income is not usually taxed by the I.R.S. or other state or local governments.